 Efficacy

-The key evidence supporting this protocol is from a phase III trial by James et al. (n = 360).r Patients with muscle-invasive bladder cancer, cT2-T4a, N0, M0, were randomised to receive chemoradiation or radiation therapy alone.
+The key evidence supporting this protocol is from a phase III trial by James et al. (n = 360).14 Patients with muscle-invasive bladder cancer, cT2-T4a, N0, M0, were randomised to receive chemoradiation or radiation therapy alone.
 Chemotherapy involved fluorouracil infusion and mitomycin, with one-third of patients in each arm receiving discretionary neoadjuvant chemotherapy.
-Radiation therapy was 64 Gy in 32 fractions or or 55 Gy in 20 fractions.
+Radiation therapy was 64 Gy in 32 fractions or 55 Gy in 20 fractions.
 At a median follow-up of 70 months, the 2-year recurrence-free rate was 67% in the chemoradiation arm versus 54% in the radiation therapy alone arm (HR = 0.68, 95% CI:0.48-0.96, p = 0.03).
 Five-year overall survival rates were 48% with chemoradiation arm versus 35% with radiation alone (HR = 0.82, 95% CI:0.63-1.09, p = 0.16).
 A trend towards reduced cystectomy rates of 11.4% versus 16.8% (p = 0.07) at 2 years was observed in the chemotherapy arm.
 The findings suggest this chemoradiation schedule is an alternative option to cisplatin.

 Fig 1.
 Kaplan-Meier analysis of survival over 72 months of follow-up